 If you are not receiving any payer ERAs, please contact your current practice management/hospital information system vendor to inquire if your software has the ability to process ERAs.
-Your software vendor is then responsible for contacting Optum/Change Healthcare to enroll for ERAs under Blue Cross Complete payer ID and ECHO Health Payer ID.
-To receive ERAs from Optum/Change Healthcare and ECHO, visit echohealthinc.com/provider/.
+Your software vendor is then responsible for contacting ECHO to enroll you for ERAs under the Blue Cross Complete payer ID and ECHO Health Payer ID.
+To receive ERAs from ECHO, visit echohealthinc.com/provider/.